d0tTino/docs-/README.md

 npm install
 ```

-This installs development dependencies defined in `package.json`.
+This installs development dependencies defined in `package.json`, such as `markdownlint-cli` for linting.

 ## Setting Up Git Hooks